scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

                  subs={h: dx, a: 1.})

-After building the operator, we can now use it in a time-independent convergence loop, but we do need to make sure we switch between buffers.
+After building the operator, we can now use it in a time-independent convergence loop.
+However, in this example we need to make sure to explicitly exchange the role of the buffers :code:`p` and :code:`pn`.
+This can be achieved by supplying symbolic data objects via keyword arguments when invoking the operator, where the name of the argument is matched against the name of the original symbol used to create the operator.
 The according initial condition and the resulting steady-state solution are depicted in Figures :ref:`fig2dlaplace` and :ref:`fig2dlaplacefinal` respectively.

 .. code-block:: python